Lee-GeonWoo/netchallenge/monitoring/kubeview/README.md

 # Kubeview

-You can see kubernetes' resource with kubernetes' symbol
+You can see kubernetes' resource with symbol